SNMP++ 3.6.3

 19 _## agrees to assume all liability for the use of the software;

-20 _## Hewlett-Packard and Jochen Katz make no representations about the
+20 _## Hewlett-Packard, Frank Fock, and Jochen Katz make no representations

-21 _## suitability of this software for any purpose.
+21 _## about the suitability of this software for any purpose.
 It is provided

 22 _## "AS-IS" without warranty of any kind, either express or implied.
 User